aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/technical-support/_index.md

 url: /net/technical-support/
 ---
 ## **Free Technical Support**
-***Aspose.BarCode for .NET*** free technical support can be provided on [Free Support Forum]( https://forum.aspose.com/c/barcode/13). ***Free Support Forum*** is the place not only to resolve technical issues but a place where you can obtain advice which helps solving your business problem.
-Moreover, new product features can be requested by this forum.
-More than 190,000 registered users have received help by this way of communication.
+Free technical support for ***Aspose.BarCode for .NET*** can be obtained through [Free Support Forum]( https://forum.aspose.com/c/barcode/13).
+***Free Support Forum*** allows not only resolving technical issues but getting advices to solve any business problem.
+Moreover, on this forum, you can share your feedback and raise requests to add new product features.
+Over 190,000 registered users have got help through this communication channel.

 ## **Blog**
-[Aspose.BarCode Product Family Blog]( https://blog.aspose.com/category/barcode/) provides fresh news of newly supported features, hot fixes, technical articles, tips and videos.
-You can always find new information about the latest releases and about what Aspose developers have to say.
+[Aspose.BarCode Product Family Blog]( https://blog.aspose.com/category/barcode/) publishes news about recently added features, important fixes, technical articles, tips, and tutorial videos.
+In this blog, you can always get information about the most recent releases and important announcements from Aspose developers.

 ## **Free Consulting**
-If you have any business problem and doesn’t know how to solve it with Aspose products you can ask advice by [Free Consulting](https://aspose-free-consulting.github.io/) service.
-Any free developer, who find you question will help you with code to understand the usage of Aspose APIs as per your requirements.
+If you want to solve a business problem using Aspose products and seek more information about the ways to do that, you can ask for an advice through [Free Consulting](https://aspose-free-consulting.github.io/) service.
+As soon as a developer available at the moment reads your question, you will be reached out and will get help with understanding the code and the ways to employ Aspose APIs to fulfill your business requests.

 ## **Paid Technical Support**
-If you have restricted time to solve your problem and need to find solution as fast as possible you always can use [Paid Support Helpdesk]( https://helpdesk.aspose.com/) service.
-Paid support issues and questions are placed in the top of the list and investigated and solved by Aspose developers as fast as possible.
+If you need to get a solution for your problem in the shortest time possible, you can always use [Paid Support Helpdesk]( https://helpdesk.aspose.com/) service.
+Issues and questions registered through Paid Support are placed at the top of the issue list and are taken into consideration by Aspose developers at the shortest notice.

 ## **Paid Consulting**
-In case that you need new features or combination of features from Aspose product you can in any time ask [Paid Consulting](https://consulting.aspose.com/) service.
-Aspose developers can take care of development tasks for you so you can focus on your business.
+In the case if you think that solving your business problem requires adding new features or a combination of features to ***Aspose.BarCode for .NET*** or you want to get professional help with implementing particular functions, you can refer to [Paid Consulting](https://consulting.aspose.com/) service at any time.
+Aspose developers will take care of solving development tasks, while you can focus on reaching your business objectives.